 streckt sie die Zweige hin, bereit

 There in the wintry forest the wind blows

 a flock of snowflakes like a shepherd,

 it will be pious with holy lights,

 and listens.
 Towards the white path

 it stretches out its branches, ready,

 and braving the wind and growing toward

 This article was posted on Sunday, December 9th, 2012 at 10:59 pm and is filed under Advent, Austria, Christmas, Christmas Poems, Countries & Cultures, German, Germany, Holidays Around the World, Languages, MP3's of Poems, Poems, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Rainer Maria Rilke, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-One Response to “Advent – A German Poem by Rainer Maria Rilke”
+2 Responses to “Advent – A German Poem by Rainer Maria Rilke”